chef/chef-web-docs/chef_master/source/install_server_tiered.rst

 * 1 GigE NIC interface
 * A back-end server; all other systems will be front-end servers.

 .. note: Tiered deployments are deprecated as of Chef server 12.9.
-You are encouraged to set up a high availability server cluser instead.
+You are encouraged to set up a high availability server cluster instead.
 See see :doc:`High Availability: Backend Cluster </install_server_ha>` for more details.

 Disk Configuration
 =====================================================